 - Vegetarian Chili: This chili is made with black beans and sweet potatoes and not only is super healthy, but it is also delicious and made with basics.

-- Baked Fries: Baked Oven Fries are a great recipe to make as a side dish to many dinner options.
+- Baked Fries: Baked Oven Fries are a great recipe to make as a side dish to many main courses.

 - Roasted Potatoes: If you have red potatoes on hand, these roasted potatoes are a great option as well.

 Lentils: Lentils are a great source of protein that will last indefinitely in the pantry.

 - Lentil Meatballs: Yep, you can make meatballs out of lentils--and they are pretty darn tasty!

 - Lentil Chili: Super healthy, super hearty, and made right from the pantry!

 - Lentil Sloppy Joes: Lentils make a great base for sloppy joes.
 You can even grab hamburger buns now to freeze.